eugenia1984/english/glossary.md

 - **QA (Quality Assurance) Tester** is someone who checks software to make sure it works well and has no problems.
 Quality means how good or bad something is, and assurance means making sure about something.
 A QA Tester's job is to test software to ensure its quality is good and it works as it should.

+- **Quarterly**: means happening every three months, or four times a year.

+For example:

+`The company releases its financial reports quarterly.` -> The reports are released every three months.

+`We hold quarterly meetings.` -> Meetings are organized four times a year.

 - **quick** describes something done in a short time.

 - **quite** is used to describe adjectives or adverbs to a certain degree, often meaning "very" or to a significant extent but not completely.
 For example, ``The test was quite difficult``.
 This means the test was very difficult, but not to the extreme.